kranzky/insoluble/folly.md

 As Arthur responds to the situation, he makes a sweeping bend and a wave of his hand, signaling everyone to regroup.
 The machine's mollifying presence seemed to belong to the whispers of voices they had heard earlier in their exploration.

 "Guys, we're getting nowhere; we've got to fetch some cash and bother that concierge," Arthur exclaimed in frustration.
-Exposition;10:ARTHUR JULIE MIKE.
-Arthur, Julie, and Mike exchanged worried glances, agreeing that they needed to approach the concierge.
-Exposition;9:CONCIERGE DOLL.
-They wondered if the mysterious clockwork doll held any connection to the concierge.
-Exposition;13:ROOM SYMBOLS PAPERS.
-As they moved on, the room with the smoldering symbols on the papers lingered in their minds.
-Dialogue;10:SCARED LITTLE CALM.
-"I'm a little scared, but we must stay calm," Julie whispered, trying to steady her nerves.
-Exposition;13:WHISPERS MACHINE.
-The whispers they had heard earlier seemed connected to the enigmatic machine they encountered.
-Dialogue;6:WHAT PLAN.
-"So, what's the plan?"
-Mike asked, hoping for direction.
-Exposition;12:DISCOVER SECRETS ANSWERS.
-They knew they needed to discover the secrets hidden within the mansion to find the answers they sought.

 As Julie confronted the concierge, she noticed his intense and curved stare, which seemed quite common for him.